 - Overtime: Under the same law, nannies and other household employees are entitled to overtime pay for time worked in excess of forty hours per work week.
 The overtime pay rate must be at least 1.5 times the regular hourly rate.

 - Time off: This category includes everything from sick days to vacation days.
 Federal law does not require employers to offer paid time off to household employees; however, Washington, D.C., New York, San Francisco and some other municipalities have their own requirements.
 New York State, California, Hawaii and Massachusetts (effective 4/1/15) also mandate paid time off in their Domestic Worker Bill of Rights legislation.
 A policy for sick days should be established in the work agreement.

 - Tax withholding policy: When discussing the work agreement with a new household employee, it’s best practice to articulate the role of tax withholdings in an employee’s paycheck.
 Working through the math together can prevent the risk of pricey misunderstandings.

 Does your client lack the time or expertise to fulfill the nanny tax reporting obligations on his or her own?
 Home Work Solutions Household Payroll services can do the work for them, and next year your client can simply turn in a completed Schedule H with their client organizer.
 There is even time for the CPA to send their client to HWS to file past-due household employment taxes for 2015, so you can concentrate on their overall tax situation.
 Their problem is solved, and you are free to concentrate on more high-value activities.
-Call 1-888-NaniTax for a free consultation or visit our website here!
+Call 1-888-NaniTax for a free consultation or learn more about our nanny payroll services online!